Tarun-vv/Tarun-Photography-Blog-Photos-that-click.github.io/README.md

 2. Images layout:
 -- The images are layed out using a grid with 2 columns each with "1fr" width.
 <img width="1260" alt="Screenshot 2024-08-01 at 6 27 19 PM" src="https://github.com/user-attachments/assets/c57dbfa3-ce6d-4d62-a597-c129d3b81969">
--- Inside the <div>.
+-- Inside the div container.
 We have the image, date , like and a comment button (still implementing)
 <img width="617" alt="Screenshot 2024-08-01 at 6 29 34 PM" src="https://github.com/user-attachments/assets/d3f56721-b16a-40dd-ba3a-4f5709824124">

 The Date and Like button are wrapped under a flex-box for responsive design